 “I initially really didn’t want to take AP Chemistry,” Elisa shared.
 “But I loved it.
 It was very difficult, but it was so rewarding because of that.”

-Her academic curiosity continued to grow through dual enrollment coursework, including Organic Chemistry, as well as research focused on anxiety, depression, meditation, and future-self thinking.
+Her curiosity continued to grow through dual enrollment coursework, including Organic Chemistry, as well as research focused on anxiety, depression, meditation, and future-self thinking.
 These experiences helped Elisa discover not only what subjects interested her most, but also the kind of academic environment where she would thrive.

 “I knew I wanted to study a mix of politics and chemistry, so I needed a place that would allow me to do that,” Elisa shared.
 “I found that liberal arts colleges worked well for me because I wouldn’t have to take gen ed credits and I could mix and match my majors how I wanted.”

+Amherst is consistently ranked by Barron’s Profiles of American Colleges as “most competitive” — their highest category of selectivity.
 For Elisa, choosing Amherst reflected a thoughtful understanding of how she learns best: through close collaboration, meaningful discussion, interdisciplinary exploration, and strong relationships with professors and peers.
 The college’s small-class environment mirrored many of the qualities she valued most at Gulliver.

 Throughout it all, Elisa says one of the most important lessons she learned was that success is deeply personal.